comod/git-scope-pro/README.md

 ### Story

-I think every developer loves to check their changes with **version control** before committing.
+Developers rely on version control to review changes before committing.
+However, IntelliJ-based IDEs have a significant
-But there is a big problem with the current IntelliJ-based IDEs after committing the code: All changes in **version control** and also the line status disappear completely.
-Usually a branch contains more than one commit.
-This plugin helps you to make these commits visible again in an intuitive way!
+limitation: after committing code, all change indicators in version control and line status annotations disappear completely.
+Since feature branches typically contain multiple commits, this makes it difficult to track accumulated changes over time.
+This plugin addresses that problem by making committed changes visible again.

-To make changes visible you can create custom "scopes" for any target branch, tag or any valid git reference.
-Each of the defined scopes will be selectable as a tab in the **GIT SCOPE** tool window.
-The current selected "scope" is displayed as a:
+Create custom "scopes" for any Git reference—branch, tag, or commit hash.
+Each defined scope appears as a selectable tab in the **GIT SCOPE** tool window.
+The currently selected scope visualizes changes through:

-- Overall project tree diff in the **GIT SCOPE** tool window
+- **Project tree diff** — Shows all modified files in the GIT SCOPE tool window
-- Editor "line status" in the "line gutter" for each opened file (if file gutter is enabled)
+- **Editor line status** — Displays change markers in the editor gutter for open files
-- Custom "scope" that can be used for example when searching and finally as a
+- **Custom scope** — Enables filtered search, replace, and inspection operations
-- Status bar widget
+- **Status bar widget** — Displays the current scope selection

 ### Plugin Basics